cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 All values within this ADE need to be specified with units of measure.
 To unify the definitions (based on SI units), the following table gives an overview of so far defined units of measure.
-Wherever Si units are applicable, please use SI units.
-Please stick to the given styles as this simplifies evaluating units and perform automatic conversions.
+Wherever SI units are applicable, please use them.
+Please stick to the given styles (alphabetical order, / for divison, * for multiplication, brackets for multiple units in numerator or denominator, avoid negative exponents) as this simplifies evaluating units and perform automatic conversions.

 | Type | Unit |
 |------|------|